Surface and Plasma Physics

 |NEVF152||Diploma Thesis Seminar for Students of Surface and Plasma Physics III||1||0/1 C||—|

 |NEVF153||Diploma Thesis Seminar for Students of Surface and Plasma Physics IV||1||—||0/1 C|

 Thematic areas corresponding to the final state exam areas

-It is assumed that students enroll in optional courses from at least three thematic areas, from which they will later pass the state final exam.
-In the particular areas, there are also listed further recommended optional courses (written in italics), the completion of which is not necessary for the state final examination.
-The student needs to obtain at least 55 credits for the courses from these optional courses.
+It is assumed that students enrol in optional courses from at least three thematic areas, from which they will later pass the state final exam.
+In these particular areas, further recommended optional courses are also listed (written in italics), the completion of which is not necessary for the state final examination.
+The student needs to obtain at least 55 credits for courses from these elective courses.

 |NEVF120||Advanced Plasma Physics||7||—||2/2 C+Ex|

 |NEVF121||Hot Plasma, Fusion||3||2/0 Ex||—|